-River Valley High School, which is located across the street from the proposal is a nearby sensitive receptor.
-The proposed Project could lead to development that would result in the generation of criteria pollutants during the limited period of site grading and construction.
-As such FRAQMD adopted criteria must be satisfied, and a condition is included to assure that occurs before the tentative map is recorded.
+Yuba City High School, which is located about 200 feet south of the proposal is a nearby sensitive receptor.
+The proposed Project will generate some criteria pollutants during the limited period of site grading and construction.
+As such FRAQMD adopted criteria must be satisfied.

-The Best Management Practices (BMPs) that can be used to reduce the impact to sensitive receptors from off-road diesel equipment include:
+The Best Management Practices (BMPs) that will be used to reduce the impact from off-road diesel equipment include:

-- Install diesel particulate filters or implement other ARB-verifies diesel emission control strategies on all construction equipment to further reduce diesel PM emissions beyond the 45% reduction required by the Districts Best Available Mitigation Measure for Construction Phase; - Use equipment during times when receptors are not present (e.g., when school is not in session or during non-school hours; or when office buildings are unoccupied); - Establish staging areas for the construction equipment that are as distant as possible from off-site receptors; - Establish an electricity supply to the construction site and use electric powered equipment instead of diesel-powered equipment or generators, where feasible; - Use haul trucks with on-road engines instead of off-road engines even for on-site hauling; - Equip nearby buildings with High Efficiency Particle Arresting (HEPA) filter systems at all mechanical air intake points to the building to reduce the levels of diesel PM that enter the buildings; and/or, - Temporarily relocate receptors during construction.
+- Install diesel particulate filters or implement other ARB-verifies diesel emission control strategies on all construction equipment to further reduce diesel PM emissions beyond the 45% reduction required by the Districts Best Available Mitigation Measure for Construction Phase; - Use equipment during times when receptors are not present (e.g., when school is not in session or during non-school hours; or when office buildings are unoccupied); - Establish staging areas for the construction equipment that are as distant as possible from off-site receptors; - Establish an electricity supply to the construction site and use electric powered equipment instead of diesel-powered equipment or generators, where feasible;

+- Use haul trucks with on-road engines instead of off-road engines even for on-site hauling; - Equip nearby buildings with High Efficiency Particle Arresting (HEPA) filter systems at all mechanical air intake points to the building to reduce the levels of diesel PM that enter the buildings; and/or, d) Result in other emissions such as those leading to odors adversely affecting a substantial number of people?

+Temporarily relocate receptors during construction.